pdub206/cataclysm/README.md

-***Files for Dark Sun MUD.***
+***Files for Miranthas MUD.***

-Dark Sun MUD is a continuation of tbaMUD/CircleMUD, which is built on DIKU MUD.
+Miranthas MUD is a continuation of tbaMUD/CircleMUD, which is built on DIKU MUD.
 The code here is freeware to honor that tradition.

 Due to the sensitive nature of topics found in this setting, all characters and players are 18+.
-The game world is based on the D&D campaign setting Dark Sun (as close as possible).
+The game world is derived from several inspirational sources, most notably the former Armageddon MUD.

 Roleplay is highly encouraged, but not enforced.

-Features in Dark Sun MUD Alpha release:
+Features in Miranthas MUD Alpha release:

-* The city of Tyr is available for exploration
+* The city of Caleran is available for exploration
 * Experience points and levels are removed in favor of skill based progression
-* Initial skills/spells based partly on tbaMUD code and Dark Sun 5e conversion
+* Initial skills/spells based partly on tbaMUD code and 5e conversion (to be cleaned up in later release)
 * Expanded emoting system for roleplay
 * Permanent character death - aka. hardcore mode
 * A hybrid "5e-like" system where: